 - We will consider any request for this policy to be made available in an alternative format or language.
-Please note that the College may charge for this.
-Please contact: Principal - We review our policies regularly to update them and to ensure that they are accessible and fair to all.
+Please contact the Director of Student Services, Inclusion and Safeguarding - We review our policies regularly to update them and to ensure that they are accessible and fair to all.
 We welcome suggestions for improving the accessibility or fairness of this policy.

-Approved by: Version: Issue Date: Review Date: Contact Person:

-Executive Head of Student

-Group, JCC V13.1 October 2023 October 2024 Services and
+Approved by: Version: Issue Date: Review Date: Contact Person: Executive Group, JCC QC&S Committee, Board V14 October 2024 October 2025 Director of Student Services, Inclusion and Safeguarding & Deputy Designated Lead.

-QC&S Safeguarding &

-Committee, Deputy Designated

-Board Lead.

-Assessed Review:

-1 year
+Assessed Review: 1 year